Travel to Machu Picchu: How to choose the best water bottle

 - Hikers on day hikes including the 1 Day Inca Trail need to provide containers and water for the full day.

 - Ordinary plastic bottles can be purchased in Cusco.
 It's still possible to buy drinking water in disposable plastic bottles and reuse them while traveling, then discard.
-That strategy would work fine in Cusco and other places in Peru.
-But not Machu Picchu.

 - BPA-free material, sturdy enough to stand up to long-term use